How We Serve

-World Services for the Blind was founded in 1947 by Roy Kumpe to serve people who are blind and visually impaired who needed to learn independent living skills or job training skills that considered the special requirements of their individual visual impairments.
-The goal of the rehabilitation center then, and today, is to prepare the individual who is blind or visually impaired to function independently in our “sighted” society.
-Learn more at wsblind.org
+World Services for the Blind serve people who are blind and visuall impaired learn independent living and job training skills.
+The goal of the rehabilitation center is to prepare blind and visually impaired people to function independently in our "sighted" society.

 The Lighthouse of Houston offers a wide variety of educational programs, community services, outpatient rehabilitation, and behavioral health services for the blind and visually impaired.
-Infant, youth, and children’s programs provide opportunities for children and their families to interact and have fun while learning new skills.
-Learn more at houstonlighthouse.org
+Infant, youth, and children’s programs provide opportunities for children and their families to learn new skills.

-The Lions Eye Bank of Texas joins two key resources for sight enhancement and improvement.
-Lions Clubs have demonstrated nearly a century of commitment to fighting for the correction and rehabilitation of sight-threatening conditions.
-The Department of Ophthalmology at Baylor provides the clinical resources of corneal specialists and others to assist in oversight, training and quality management of eye banking and corneal transplants.
-These combined resources create one of the leading eye banks in the United States.
-Learn more at lionseyebankoftexas.org
+Lions Eye Bank of Texas works inside the Department of Ophthalmology at Baylor University to the provide clinical resources of corneal specialists and others to assist in training and management of the eye bank and the corneal transplants.
+These resources provide solutions for those in need of sight.

-TLF concentrates its efforts in two areas: humanitarian services and disaster relief.
-(Grant guidelines) The Foundation strives to support projects that, while falling into one of these two categories, also have long-term and far reaching effects, and promote the objectives of the Texas Lions Foundation.
-Overall, the Foundation maintains a strong commitment to helping people achieve their own potential, and to implementing projects that make permanent and positive changes.
-Projects are favored that provide benefits to as many people as possible.
-Learn more at texaslions.org/resources/texas-lions-foundation/
+Texas Lions Foundation concentrates its efforts in two areas: humanitarian services and disaster relief.
+(Grant guidelines) The Foundation strives to support projects that, while falling into one of these two categories, also have long-term and far reaching effects, and promote the objectives of the TLF.

-The LCIF mission is to support the efforts of Lions clubs and partners in serving communities locally and globally, giving hope and impacting lives through humanitarian service projects and grants.
-Learn more at lionsclubs.org/en/discover-our-foundation/
+The Lions Clubs International Foundation mission is to support the efforts of Lions clubs and partners in serving communities locally and globally, giving hope and impacting lives through humanitarian service projects and grants.

 Peace Poster Contest

-For over three decades, Lions clubs around the globe have been sponsoring a very special art contest in schools and youth groups.
-Creating peace posters gives children everywhere the chance to express their visions of peace and inspire the world through art and creativity.
-Learn about the international contest at lionsclubs.org
+Working with the Katy ISD Fine Arts Department, we have been sponsoring entries to the largest humanitarian art competition in the world for children aged 11 to 13.
+Creating peace posters gives children the chance to express their visions of peace and inspire the world through art and creativity.

 Tree-Nation gathers and coordinates reforestation efforts worldwide in a unique platform, enabling every citizen, company and planter to take action.
 We're working to promote world-wide reforestation.
 Check it out at forest.katylions.org